chen42/openbehavior/operantLicking/Assembly.md

 Solder it to the LDC.
 The middle wire of the potentiometer is connected to the 3rd pin of the LCD.
 The other two wires are connected to pins 1 and 2.
 ![] (images/LCD2.jpg)

 Connect the LCD to the RPi.
-Note you can use seven 'connected' pins because the other end of the pins are next to each other on the RPi.
+Note you can use seven ribbon pins because the other end of the pins are next to each other on the RPi.
 You can adjust the potentiometer to obtain optimal contrast.

 ![] (images/LCD_connections.jpg)